AstroHackWeek/blog/posts/PLAN.md

 # Blog Plan

 Below is the list of all hacks that were worked on during Astro Hack Week 2014, exported from the hackpad.
 Each one will become a blog post, somehow.
 If your hack is missing, or the link to your hackpad is broken, please fix it!
 Preferred MO is fork this repo, check in the edit, submit a pull request.
+And check out the "Home Runs" section for the blog posts that we have already published!

 ## On Deck